 Did you know that there is a land called Geometrika?
 Me neither, but it’s in need of help: Yang, one of its protectors, has been kidnapped, and it’s up to Yin (the player) to rescue him in this zen-like puzzler!

 How does one carry out such a task, you ask?
 Oh, that’s easy – you just have to move from tile to tile, reaching the exit in each level.
 Actually, that’s not entirely true, as there’s more to it than that.
-You’ll have to match the color of the exit tile, otherwise it won’t open.
+You’ll have to match the colour of the exit tile, otherwise, it won’t open.
 Oh, and you have to destroy every last tile too… without trapping yourself.

 It may sound like a simple mechanic, but Devada, the creator of Pathika, has many a twist in store for unsuspecting tile-walkers.
 As I ventured through the Dungeon of Tu, the first of five episodes (and the only one that’s free, I might add), I encountered all sorts of obstacles.
-Seeing how movement is restricted to adjacent tiles, once multi-colored teleporters, walls (more like tunnels), bleach and other fun things were added, the challenge ramped up noticeably.
+Seeing how movement is restricted to adjacent tiles, once multi-coloured teleporters, walls (more like tunnels), bleach and other fun things were added, the challenge ramped up noticeably.

 Fortunately, the game did a solid job of explaining each new mechanic upon introducing it.
-Teleporters allow travel between two tiles of the same color, even if they are not adjacent, while others need to be stepped on several times before they’re destroyed, and bleach strips Yin of color.
-That last one is particularly useful during times when Yin’s color is, well, the wrong one, and mixing isn’t always the solution (or even an option).
-Remember, wrong color equals no exit!
+Teleporters allow travel between two tiles of the same colour, even if they are not adjacent, while others need to be stepped on several times before they’re destroyed, and bleach strips Yin of colour.
+That last one is particularly useful during times when Yin’s colour is, well, the wrong one, and mixing isn’t always the solution (or even an option).
+Remember, the wrong colour equals no exit!